Mercedes trucks into the deep end with X-Class Concept

 Range-topping cars will also be fitted with a clever 4MATIC four-wheel drive system with dual differential locks and a transfer case for a bit of extra off-road capability.
 Details about the full range of engines will be offered closer to the production car's launch in 2017, but we do know a torquey V6 turbodiesel will sit at the top of the tree.

 The X-Class will hit showrooms late in 2017.
-Expect to see a full production reveal early next year – but if you can't wait until then, you can check out more pictures of the concept in our gallery or take a look at the video below.
+Expect to see a full production reveal early next year – but if you can't wait until then, you can check out more pictures of the concept in our gallery.